HO CHI MINH TRAIL RIDE ON MOTORBIKE

 Day 4: Huong Khe – Phong Nha

 Continue to visit Dong Loc intersection.
 During the American war, Dong Loc was the main junction of the supply lines from the North to Ho Chi Minh Trail.
-US aircraft concentrated great numbers of bomb and ammunition in repeated efforts to destroy the junction and the surrounding areas.
-In reality, this section of road was undergone of 2,057 bombardments.
+US aircraft concentrated great numbers of bombs and ammunition in repeated efforts to destroy the junction and the surrounding areas.
+In reality, this section of the road was undergone by 2,057 bombardments.
 Ten young female volunteers, aged from 17 to 20 was assigned to maintain the road and kept it open to traffic.
 Despite repeated heavy bombardments of the road by US air force, they stayed at their post, using only shovels and hoes to level bomb craters.
 Tragically, they all were killed during an air attack on the road on July 24, 1968.
-Currently, there is a monument right at the placed they were killed.
+Currently, there is a monument right at the place they were killed.

 We head southwest to follow this famous historical trail along the Laotian border to Phong Nha National Park.
 It is a Natural World Heritage Site of Vietnam.